I could have been a sailor, could have been

 A real live giver, could have been a boot

-I could have been a signpost, could have been
+I could have been a signpost, could have been a clock

-I could even be here
+I could be even here

-I would be.
-I should be so near
+I would be, I should be so near

 I could have been